Kosher Travel In Alaska

-Joining Shabbat meals is a great way to get to know the community.
-During summer, sometimes as many as 30 visitors from far-flung origins go around the table at Chabad-Lubavitch to introduce themselves and swap travel stories:
+Joining Shabbat meals is a great way to get to know the community; some visitors say it was a highlight of their Alaska trip!
+During summer, sometimes as many as a dozen visitors from far-flung origins go around the table at Chabad-Lubavitch to introduce themselves and swap travel stories.

 Midnight Sun Candle-Lighting

 Late-night sunsets here mean that you can plan a full Friday of activities and still have a relaxed Shabbat.
 On the flip side, don't arrange a flight home Saturday night in the peak of summer--darkness doesn't fall until 2 a.m., after red-eye flights have departed.

 - Summer candle-lighting times in Anchorage occur 9-11 p.m.